Spontifixus/aurelia-playground/README.md

 }
 ````

 To establish a connection to the chat hub we need to set up a hub connection.
 The SignalR client provides a class taking care of this.
-Let's create a private field and a constructor to create and instance of the `HubConnection`:
+Let's create a private field and a constructor to create an instance of the `HubConnection`-class:

 ````typescript
 private chatHubConnection: HubConnection;